ppy/osu-wiki/wiki/Performance_points/en.md

 Beatmaps with high numbers of hit objects in a short period of time are considered to have very high speed values.
 In this specific aspect, the faster a beatmap's speed is, the more difficult said beatmap is, therefore granting larger gains of pp.

-As a result of this, mods like [Double Time](/wiki/Game_Modifiers/Half-Time) and [Half Time](/wiki/Game_Modifiers#Half-Time) significantly affect the speed of a beatmap considered by the performance points algorithm.
+As a result of this, mods like [Double Time](/wiki/Game_modifier/Double_Time) and [Half Time](/wiki/Game_modifier/Half_Time) significantly affect the speed of a beatmap considered by the performance points algorithm.
 Likewise, these mods also significantly affect pp gains when used.

 ### Accuracy

 *See also: [Accuracy](/wiki/Accuracy)*

-*Accuracy* is a percent measure of a player's ability to hit [hit objects](/wiki/Beatmaps/Hit_object) on-time; in regards to the pp algorithm, it is also a core value that is used to evaluate a player's individual performance on a beatmap.**
+*Accuracy* is a percent measure of a player's ability to hit [hit objects](/wiki/Hit_object) on-time; in regards to the pp algorithm, it is also a core value that is used to evaluate a player's individual performance on a beatmap.**

 Scores with high accuracy values are considered by the algorithm to be highly impressive, and will award very large scores because of this.
 A [full combo](/wiki/Glossary#fc) play that obtained 80% accuracy can sometimes be worth 2/3 of a score set with 95% accuracy.
 Due to the algorithm's heavy reliance on accuracy, mods like Hidden, Hard Rock and Flashlight are considered to significantly increase the pp gain for plays with high accuracy.

 ### Strain

-*Strain* is a core value that considers how many times, and for how long, a player is subjected to high intensity sections within a particular beatmap. o
+*Strain* is a core value that considers how many times, and for how long, a player is subjected to high intensity sections within a particular beatmap.

 Sections or  of extremely high speed or difficulty [patterning](/wiki/Beatmaps/Pattern) in a beatmap will significantly increase its considered strain values.
-E.g., beatmaps with more [streams](/wiki/Beatmaps/Patterns/Stream) or fast jump waves will have high strain values, and thus increase the pp gain for that beatmap.
+E.g., beatmaps with more [streams](/wiki/Beatmaps/Pattern/Stream) or fast jump waves will have high strain values, and thus increase the pp gain for that beatmap.

 <!-- consult reg contributors before moving FAQ to a new location-->